 Chambers Associate: What are a few things affinity groups do that people often are not aware of?

-Marissa Loya: Affinity groups can be a fruitful pathway to learning about pro-bono opportunities within a particular affinity group's specific area.
+Marissa Loya, associate: Affinity groups can be a fruitful pathway to learning about pro-bono opportunities within a particular affinity group's specific area.
 For example, other VALOR members exposed me to excellent pro-bono opportunities/areas of law specifically connected to military issues and/or veterans.
-As a result, I'm currently serving as a Civilian Victims' Counsel for military-connected sexual assault survivors.
+As a result, I'm currently serving as a civilian Victims' Counsel for military-connected sexual assault survivors.